-Bauba Platinum Ltd listed on the Johannesburg Stock Exchange (JSE) in September 2010.
-The Group is fully compliant with the equity requirements of the Mining Charter, with a 40% direct participation by the Bapedi Nation in the Bauba Platinum Project and Bauba Chrome-Ore Operation.
+Bauba Platinum Ltd is a diversified mining and exploration company listed on the Johannesburg Stock Exchange (JSE) since September 2010.
+The Group is fully compliant with the equity requirements of the Mining Charter.

 Contractors are required to adhere strictly to health, safety and environmental regulations.
 Our core value of ensuring a safe and healthy working environment is guided by a safety and health policy, aligned with occupational health and mining legislation requirements, and drives our goal of zero harm to employees, contractors and communities close to the prospecting and mining areas.

 We encourage our contractors to use local employees as far as possible.

 All of our exploration and mining sites are rehabilitated strictly in accordance with all relevant legislation.
 Drilling contractors are responsible for rehabilitating the sites and mines to standards agreed upon with Bauba.
 We are responsible for the rehabilitation of the mining activities, with roll-over mining planned wherever possible.

 Management constantly inspects drill sites and mines to ensure compliance with these standards.

 MEET THE TEAM

 Businessman and entrepreneur with over 29 years' experience in exploration and mining, Nic is also the founding member of Hernic Chrome and Bauba Platinum Ltd (JSE) and GoldStone Resources Ltd (AIM).